alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Elasticsearch requires non-negative scores, with higher scores indicating higher relevance.

-Elastiknn supports five vector similarity functions (L1, L2, Cosine, Jaccard, and Hamming).
+Elastiknn supports five vector similarity functions (L1, L2, Cosine,Dot, Jaccard, and Hamming).
 Three of these are problematic with respect to this scoring requirement.

 Specifically, L1 and L2 are generally defined as _distance_ functions, rather than similarity functions, which means that higher relevance (i.e., lower distance) yields _lower_ scores.
 Cosine similarity is defined over $$[-1, 1]$$, and we can't have negative scores.
+Dot similarity is defined over $$[-1, 1]$$, and we can't have negative scores, if vectors have a magnitude of 1, then it's equivalent to cosine similarity.
 To work around this, Elastiknn applies simple transformations to produce L1, L2, and Cosine _similarity_ in accordance with the Elasticsearch requirements.
 The exact transformations are documented [on the API page](/api/#similarity-scoring).